 You may be thinking that while Indoor Air Quality may be a topic of concern in some households, there is no way that there would ever be an issue with your own home.
 Even if you have read that poor indoor air quality may lead to negative personal health effects, it always feels more comforting to not worry about it.
 However, the quality of air that you breathe may be more important than you realize.

-For example, an EPA case study has shown that the accumulation of CO2 can lead to negative health effects for students pertaining to classroom applications.
+An EPA case study has shown that the accumulation of CO2 can lead to negative health effects for students pertaining to classroom applications.
 The study states, “Recent research suggests that a school’s physical environment can also play a major role in occupant and student academic performance.
-Poor Indoor Air Quality (IAQ) can increase absence due to respiratory infection, allergic diseases, biological contaminants, or adverse reactions to chemicals used in schools.”
+Poor Indoor Air Quality (IAQ) can increase absenteeism due to respiratory infection, allergic diseases, biological contaminants, or adverse reactions to chemicals used in schools.”
 By monitoring overall indoor air quality factors like carbon dioxide levels, in a home, office, or classroom setting, you can actually increase your occupant comfort, focus, cognitive learning, and productivity through proper monitoring and effective mitigation.

 When we look at the effects of monitoring air quality at home, not only are there positive effects on personal health with proper monitoring, there are also clear benefits in energy savings too.

-A key study from the Ashrae Journal says “Buildings that have properly installed carbon dioxide-based demand-controlled ventilation (DCV) systems, can reduce over-ventilation, saving money on energy costs.”
+A key study from the ASHRAE Journal says “Buildings that have properly installed carbon dioxide-based demand-controlled ventilation (DCV) systems, can reduce over-ventilation, saving money on energy costs.”
 The demand for environmentally friendly and HVAC ventilated CO2 monitors is increasing more than ever before.
 Customers now are taking a stand to reduce unnecessary over-ventilation and also looking at more cost-effective solutions, making Carbon Dioxide monitoring a vital component.

 How to monitor air quality?